-ACER BLUELIGHT SHIELD
+BLUELIGHT SHIELD

-Acer Bluelight Shield can be enabled to reduce the blue-light emissions from the screen to protect your eyes.
+The Bluelight Shield can be enabled to reduce blue-light emissions from the screen to protect your eyes.

-To configure Acer Bluelight Shield, Search for 'Acer Quick Access'.
-From here you can toggle Acer Bluelight Shield on or off, and you can choose from four different modes to fit your needs:
+To configure the Bluelight Shield, Search for 'Acer Quick Access' in the Start Menu.
+From here you can toggle Bluelight Shield on or off, and you can choose from four different modes to fit your needs:

-No. Item Description 1 Low Reduction Reduces blue light emission from the LED backlit screen by 10% to 25% for basic protection.
+No. ltem Description 1 Low Reduction Reduces blue light emission from the LED backlit screen by 10% to 25% for basic protection.
 2 Medium Reduction Reduces blue light emission from the LED backlit screen by 26% to 45% to protect your eyes.
 3 High Reduction Reduces blue light emission from the LED backlit screen by 46% to 65% for maximum protection.
 4 Long Hour Mode Professionally tuned to reduce eye strain over an extended period of time.